Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Natural policy gradient primal-dual method

-While the dual function is convex regardless of concavity of the primal maximization problem, it is often non-differentiable~\citep{bertsekasnonlinear08}.
-Thus, a projected dual subgradient descent can be used to solve the dual problem,
+While the dual objective function is convex regardless of the concavity of the primal maximization problem~\eqref{eq.cmdp.p}, it is often non-differentiable~\citep{bertsekasnonlinear08}.
+Thus, a projected dual subgradient descent is used to solve the dual problem: